verrazzano/docs/content/en/docs/setup/upgrade/upgrade.md

 To upgrade the Verrazzano platform operator, follow these steps:

-1. Update the Verrazzano platform operator
+1. Update the Verrazzano platform operator.

     To update to the latest version: